-Undergraduates can enhance their experiences by participating in structured field experiences or study abroad.
+Undergraduates can enhance their experiences in Nutritional Sciences or Human Biology, Health, and Society by participating in structured field experiences or study abroad.
 Academic credit can be earned for field experiences in a community agency, health-care facility, or business.
-The Urban Semester in the College of Human Ecology provides students with an opportunity to study and gain field experience in New York City.
+The Urban Semester in the College of Human Ecology provides students an opportunity to study and gain field experience in New York City.
 All students intending to spend a term off campus in field experience or study abroad must plan their courses well in advance to be sure that all program requirements can be met.